 The new decade Dylan began with Self Portrait an album he described as his attempt to destroy his myth.
 Like Lennon, he became tired of all the expectations and the image that he was given and released this album of covers and traditional songs.
-Then he released New Morning, an album that is not that great.
-This might be his first streak of not so great albums, there were always good songs like Knocking on heaven’s door from the Billy the Kid soundtrack and Forever young from the album Planet Waves.
+Then he released New Morning, this might be his first streak of simpler albums compared to the ones he did before, but there were always good songs like Knocking on heaven’s door from the Billy the Kid soundtrack and Forever young from the album Planet Waves.

 Then in 1975, he released Blood on the tracks, in my opinion, his best album and one of the best albums of all times.
 He denies this claim that the songs are based on his relationship with his wife Sarah, regardless if that’s true or not, the songs lyrically are great and on another level for love songs.
 The first song, Tangled up in blue, is a masterpiece.
 Idiot Wind is a raw song where Dylan goes off on a reporter or someone talking about him, Dylan always saying the song had no one in mind.